 - phpMyAdmin (Optional)

-STEP – 1.
-Install Apache Server with Latest PHP
+Step – 1.
+Install Apache Server With the Latest PHP

 WordPress is a web application, and of course, you need to have a running web server on your system (virtual machine or local computer).
 WordPress is also compatible with other servers like Nginx and LiteSpeed.